britzl/monarch/README.md

 ## Input focus
 Monarch will acquire and release input focus on the game objects containing the proxies to the screens and ensure that only the top-most screen will ever have input focus.
+The screen settings above provide an `Input below Popup` setting to override this behavior so that a screen can continue to have focus even when below a popup.
+This is useful when you have for instance a tabbed popup where the tabs are in a root screen and the content of the individual tabs are separate screens.
+In this case you want the tabs to have input as well as the tab content.

 ## Popups
 A screen that is flagged as a popup (see [list of screen properties](#creating-screens) above) will be treated slightly differently when it comes to navigation.